jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

-A special thank you to John Newbery for launching the [Bitcoin Core PR Reviews Club](https://bitcoin-core-review-club.github.io/) and to the long-term contributors who participated so far: Dave Harding, Anthony Towns, Gregory Sanders, Michael Ford, Andrew Chow, and Marco Falke.
+A special thank you to John Newbery for launching the [Bitcoin Core PR Reviews Club](https://bitcoin-core-review-club.github.io/) and to the long-term contributors who participated so far: Dave Harding, Anthony Towns, Gregory Sanders, Michael Ford, Andrew Chow, Pieter Wuille, Bryan Bishop, Mike Schmidt, and Marco Falke.

 Thanks to [Steve Lee](https://twitter.com/moneyball) for reviewing this write-up and his suggestions.